Rosh Chodesh, meaning head of the month, is a holiday celebrating the arrival of a new moon.

 In doing so, Rosh Chodesh was often celebrated by women as a day off from work.
 In the 16th century, women of Eastern Europe also wrote special personal prayers for the occasion.
 In the 1970s, Jewish feminists claimed Rosh Chodesh for spiritual growth through worship and study.
 Today, it is not difficult to find women who gather each month to celebrate with liturgies of healing, liturgies written by women and speaking to women’s experiences, and the study of Torah.
 Look no further than our own Holy Blossom Temple, where we celebrate each new month in solidarity with Women of the Wall in Israel.

-All genders are welcome to join Women of Holy Blossom for 7:30 am Shacharit services on these dates (9:00 am on Sundays and statutory holidays*), followed by a light breakfast:
+Rosh Chodesh, meaning head of the month, is a holiday celebrating the arrival of a new moon.
+It is often celebrated by women as a day off from work.
+All genders are welcome to join Women of Holy Blossom and pray in solidarity with Israel’s Women of the Wall.
+Join Women of Holy Blossom in sacred worship for 7:30 am Shacharit services on these dates (9:00 am on Sundays and statutory holidays*), followed by a light breakfast:

 Or join via zoom: